 Sine nota.
 ‘Without note’.
 The usual meaning is ‘recto tono’, that is chanted on a single tone rather than using a melody.

 Solennia.
-Solemn. as opposed to sub silentio, meaning that the Memorial, for example, will be made with aloud and with musical note.
+Solemn, as opposed to sub silentio, meaning that a Memorial, for example, will be made with aloud and with musical note.

 Stallo.
 Choir Stall. forma.

 Submissa voce.
 Low voice, distinguished from the high voice.
 See in particular the indications at the opening versicles of Matins on the first Sunday in Advent.

 Summer.
 The second half of the year, covering the Temporale from Trinity through to the end of the year.
 (Estatem.)